Our beliefs are the heart of our church. Here's what we believe at Frontline.

 We believe each church is independent and autonomous, and must be free from interference by any ecclesiastical or political authority.

-Questions about one of the above or about something not covered above?
-Send us an email from our contact page.
+Questions about something above or about something not covered?
+Send us an email at firstname.lastname@example.org.
 We will be happy to explain or discuss.